patriciocostilla/rpg-examples/README.md

 1. Given an arbitrary number N, determine if it is a prime number.
 1. Show on screen all the even numbers from 1 to N, given an arbitrary N.
 1. Print on screen the first N prime numbers, given an arbitrary N.
+1. Given a date in YYYYMMDD format, parse it to DDMMYYYY format

 ### File managing